Had three regicides fled somewhere other than New Haven Plantation, Connecticut might look a lot different today.

 In 1665, King Charles II punished New Haven for protecting the regicides.
 He merged the colony with Connecticut.

 Angel of Hadley

-During King Philip’s War, Hadley was attacked by Indians.
+During King Philip’s War, Indians attacked Hadley.
 According to legend, all seemed lost until a powerful-looking old man with a white beard and a sword appeared.
-He rallied the mlitia in a successful defense against the Indians and then disappeared.
+He rallied the militia in a successful defense against the Indians and then disappeared.
 There is reason to believe the Angel of Hadley was William Goffe.

 Edward Whalley is believed to have died in 1675 in Hadley.
 Goffe is believed to have died in Hartford some years later.

 John Dixon died on March 18, 1689, in New Haven.

 A seven-mile hiking trail in Connecticut’s West Rock Ridge State Park is called The Regicides Trail.
 Judges Cave, where they hid, is near the south end of the trail, which is within New Haven, Hamden, Woodbridge and Bethany.
 For more information, click here.

 This story about the regicides was updated in 2018.